ZhipengHe/old-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Eager to contribute to team success through challenging work, attention to detail and excellent organizational skills.
-Clear understanding of Computer Science and Software Developing and training in Process Mining.
-Self-motivated and exceptionally reliable Honours student positioned to contribute strongly to Predictive Process Analytics and Deep Learning approaches.
+Clear understanding of Data Science and Process Science.
+Self-motivated and exceptionally reliable PhD student positioned to contribute strongly to Digital Twins and Predictive Process Analytics.

 ## education

 * Queensland University of Technology, Australia
+  * Doctor of Philology, 2022 - now
   * BInfTech Honours, First Class, 2021
   * BInfTech in Information System, 2020
 * Jinling Institute of Technology, China